 - Vehicle Plug & Charge Capability: Informs consumers about the benefits of Plug & Charge, encouraging activation for faster and more reliable charging experiences.
 It aims to minimize authentication issues, enhancing overall charging success rates.

 - Installation Status of Plug & Charge Contract: Provides transparency on the status of certificate installation via ISO15118.
-This information helps consumers understand the progress and any potential errors, ensuring successful completion of the process.
+This information helps consumers understand the progress and any potential errors, ensuring the successful completion of the process.

 - Installed & Currently Activated Plug & Charge Contract: Enables consumers to view pricing transparency by detailing the cost per kWh for specific contracts at each charger.
 This empowers consumers to choose the preferred contract for their charging session, promoting informed decision-making.